victor-porcar/victor-porcar.github.io/README.md

 * my-notes: markdown files with my notes and scripts.
 * my-scripts: useful scripts I built and used over the years
 * my-techtalks: collection in markdown with the bulletpoints of my tech talks.
-* my-bookmarks: my technical bookmarks in a pretty HTML format using [Bookmark2md](https://github.com/victor-porcar/Bookmark2md) See *Manage Bookmarks* section below
+* my-it-bookmarks: my technical bookmarks in a pretty HTML format using [Bookmark2md](https://github.com/victor-porcar/Bookmark2md) See *Manage Bookmarks* section below
 * public-docs: collection of documents which I find interesting.